 The female reproductive system is one of the most vital parts of the human reproductive process.
-Although a man’s sperm is needed to reproduce, the fetus develops inside a woman and she delivers the child.
+The major organs of the female reproductive system include the vagina, uterus, ovaries, and fallopian tubes.

 The major organs of the female reproductive system include:

 - Vagina: This muscular tube receives the penis during intercourse and through it a baby leaves the uterus during childbirth.

 - Uterus: This organ holds and nourishes a developing fetus, if an egg was properly fertilized.

 - Ovaries: The female gonads, the ovaries produce ova.
 When one matures, it is released down into a fallopian tube.

 - Fallopian tubes: These small tubes transport ova from the ovaries to the uterus.
 This is where an egg waits to be fertilized.